 When considering whether to pierce either your tongue or lip, you should consider the potential damage the piercing could cause your teeth and gums.
 Inadvertently biting down on a metal stud can crack a tooth, and constantly rubbing a stud across your gum line could lead to gum damage and tooth loss.
 Your mouth contains a wide variety of bacteria, so having a piercing also increases your risk of developing infections and sores.

 Technically referred to as bruxism, frequently grinding, whether due to stress or poor sleeping habits, can slowly wear down the health of your teeth.
 Bruxism can be difficult to control because the habit largely occurs unconsciously.
 Trying to avoid eating hard foods can help to easy the pain normally associated with this habit, and wearing a mouth guard while sleeping can help prevent grinding at night.
-If you have a problem grinding your teeth, talk with either Drs.
-Arend and Rawley about potential treatment options.
+If you have a problem grinding your teeth, talk with Dr. Arend about potential treatment options.

 Now that cold and flu season has arrived, many people start taking lozenges to help deal with any nagging coughs or sniffles.
 However, just because cough drops help easy your cold symptoms doesn’t mean they’re healthy for you.
 Most brands of cough drops contain high levels of sugar.
 So if you find yourself frequently using cough drops or other types of lozenges, make sure to brush well.
 Sugar, whether from medicine or candy, can cause tooth decay.

 As we just mentioned, all sugary substances can lead to tooth decay.
 However, certain types of candy have the potential of causing more damage than others.
 Sticky candy, such as gummy bears, caramel, and taffy, stick to your teeth, and remain in contact with enamel for long periods of time.
 This allows enamel-damaging acids to also remain in place for several hours until you finally brush away the remaining bits of candy.